natebass/learning-blocks/LB_Community_Edition_Non_Enterprise/Pilot_Iteration_Files/data-dashboard-iteration-react/.github/instructions/tanstack-react-router_routing.instructions.md

 ## Pathless Layout Routes

 Like [Layout Routes](#layout-routes), Pathless Layout Routes are used to wrap child routes with additional components and logic.
 However, pathless layout routes do not require a matching `path` in the URL and are used to wrap child routes with additional components and logic without requiring a matching `path` in the URL.

-Pathless Layout Routes are prefixed with an underscore (`_`) to denote that they are "pathless".
+Pathless Layout Routes are prefixed with an underscore (`_`) to denote that they are " pathless".

-> 🧠 The part of the path after the `_` prefix is used as the route's ID and is required because every route must be uniquely identifiable, especially when using TypeScript so as to avoid type errors and accomplish autocomplete effectively.
+> 🧠 The part of the path after the `_` prefix is used as the route's ID and is required
+> because every route must be uniquely identifiable, especially when using TypeScript so as
+> to avoid type errors and accomplish autocomplete effectively.

 Let's take a look at an example route called `_pathlessLayout.tsx`: